Men’s Health MOT

 Create your own campaign like Movember, the annual event involving the growing of moustaches during November.
 It helps raise awareness of men’s health issues, such as prostate cancer, testicular cancer and men’s suicide.
 Capitalise on the success of male-specific programmes, using direct and humorous language.

 Men’s health can and should become more of a priority in the same way that women’s health has taken centre stage in recent months.
-There’s no better time than the New Year to start male staff on a health and fitness kick.
-Use the relatable language of an MOT and the confidentiality of virtual support with Peppy.
+Use the relatable language of an MOT and the confidentiality of virtual holistic support with Peppy.

 - Men tend to be far more reluctant to access health support than women.
 Take inspiration from successful campaigns like Movember.